 In the community of Keene, compared to Alternatives 1, 2, 3, and 5 and the CCNM Design Option, the Refined CCNM Design Option would be located farther from La Paz and would have reduced noise and visual impacts.
-The Refined CCNM Design Option would not be visible from many vantage points in La Paz and would include a landscaped berm to match the natural setting to minimize visual contrast with the landscape.
+The Refined CCNM Design Option would not be visible from many vantage points in La Paz and would include some combination of vegetative screening and coloring and/or texturing of the viaduct to such that it would match the natural setting to minimize visual contrast with the landscape.
 This would reduce visual impacts overall compared to the B-P Build Alternatives and the CCNM Design Option.
-In addition, the Refined CCNM Design Option would include a noise barrier at least 12 feet in height along a 0.57 mile atgrade section and the 0.13-mile bridge structure over Tweedy Creek to reduce noise exposure to La Paz staff and visitors.
+In addition, the Refined CCNM Design Option would include a noise barrier at least 12 feet in height along a 0.57 mile at-grade section and the 0.13-mile bridge structure over Tweedy Creek to reduce noise exposure to La Paz staff and visitors.